 And this is the problem with feminism’s current focus in the sex wars.
 There’s a tendency to magnify vulnerability and minimize responsibility.
 There’s also a concerted denial around some certain hard truths: the fact is that a crime like rape is hard to prove and it’s only one of many that is so.
 Child and elder abuse are difficult to prove as well because the victims, just like rape victims, are reluctant to come forward.

 It’s also true that imbibing alcohol or drugs makes giving consent either impossible or impossibly complicated.
-Moreover, if a man is as drunk as a woman, he too can claim he was raped since taking advantage of a drunk partner, in a legal sense, means that either a man or a woman can be a victim.
+Moreover, if a man is as drunk as a woman, he too can claim he was raped since taking advantage of a drunk partner, in a legal sense, means that either a man or a woman can be victimized.

 Denying these facts may feel satisfying, but when we do so, the real casualty is the truth.
 The reality is that saying no to sex or drugs, especially early in the evening or early in social negotiations, is usually enough to avoid serious problems.
 Women with the self-possession to do so have always known this, which is why so few of them are at the vanguard of feminism.